 (h) Type of vehicle (PEV, OVC-HEV, or NOVC-HEV).

+If vehicles differ in their ICE power rating or net power of electric machines solely due to different software, they may be considered part of the same family.

-type At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria.
+At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria.

+If, within a vehicle type, multiple indicated figures for peak and sustained system power exist, they shall all be based on tests conducted according to the specified procedures in this regulation and shall be traceable to a family.

 Annex 1